-NOTE: Option D assumes that ULCL steering is based on L4 information (i.e. DNS port number) and that ULCL has visibility of the DNS traffic (i.e. FQDN in the DNS Query message).
+NOTE 1: Option D assumes that ULCL steering is based on L4 information (i.e. DNS port number) and that ULCL has visibility of the DNS traffic (i.e. FQDN in the DNS Query message).
 The UPF may be instructed by the SMF to apply different forwarding of non-ciphered UL DNS traffic based on the target domain of the DNS Query.
 Option D requests modification of destination IP address of DNS messages.
 Whether this is allowed or not is subject to local regulations.
 Option D does not apply to DoH or DoT messages.

-Figure 6.2.3.2.3-1: EAS discovery with local DNS server/resolver
+Figure 6.2.3.2.3-1: EAS discovery with Local DNS server/resolver

 1. The SMF inserts UL CL/BP and Local PSA.